Feliks Zemdegs: Biography

-At the World Championship 2011 in Bangkok, Zemdegs won 2×2×2, 4×4×4, 5×5×5, and 6×6×6.
-He also took third in 3×3×3 after winning the first three rounds, and placed third in 7×7×7.
-At the World Championship 2013 in Las Vegas, Zemdegs won 3×3×3, 4×4×4, and 3×3×3 One-handed.
-He also placed second in 5×5×5 and third in 7×7×7.
-At the World Championship 2015 in São Paulo, Zemdegs won 3×3×3, 2×2×2, 4×4×4, and 5×5×5.
-He also placed second in 6×6×6, 7×7×7, and Megaminx.
-At the World Championship 2017 in Paris, Zemdegs won 5×5×5 and 7×7×7.
-He also took second in 6×6×6, 3×3×3 One-handed, and Megaminx, and placed third in 4×4×4.
-At the World Championship 2019 in Melbourne, Zemdegs only podiumed in one event, getting third in 5x5x5.

 Zemdegs has a website, CubeSkills, which includes tutorials on solving the Rubik's Cube and other puzzles.
-There are free algorithm sheets, and some free speedsolving tutorial videos.
-The site also offers a premium membership, which enables access to advanced speed solving videos.
+There are free algorithm sheets and speedsolving tutorial videos.
+The site also offers a premium membership which enables access to advanced speedsolving videos.

-Zemdegs attended St Kevin's College, Toorak and graduated in 2013 with a perfect study score in VCE English and an ATAR of 99.90.
+Zemdegs attended St Kevin's College, Toorak, and graduated in 2013 with a perfect study score in VCE English and an ATAR of 99.90.
 Zemdegs has a Bachelor of Commerce from the University of Melbourne, majoring in economics, with a breadth study track in mechanical engineering.
+Zemdegs currently works in investment finance.